Does my landlord have to provide me with a copy of the rental agreement I sign?

 Types of tenancies that are not covered by Landlord-Tenant Act are commercial leases or manufactured home owners who rent space in a manufactured home park.
 RCW 59.18.040 outlines the other living arrangements exempt from coverage under the Residential Landlord-Tenant Act: people in medical, religious, educational, recreational or correctional institutions; people in contracts to purchase their homes; people staying in hotels or motels; migrant workers whose housing is provided by their employers; and people whose residence depends upon their employment.

-No. Rent control is illegal in Washington State, as stated in RCW 35.21.830.
-However, Seattle tenants are entitled to 60 days’ notice before rent increases of 10% or more in a 12-month period per SMC 7.24.030.
-And tenants living outside of Seattle are entitled to a written notice of a rent increase 30 days before the end of the rental period.
-In addition, rent increases cannot be discriminatory or retaliatory.
+No. Rent control is not currently legal in Washington State, as stated in RCW 35.21.830.
+However, Seattle tenants are entitled to 180 days’ notice before rent increase SMC 7.24.030.
+Statewide tenants are entitled to 60 days rent increase notices or more depending on your city or county rent increase protections - click here for some resources on regional protections.
+In addition, rent increases cannot be discriminatory or retaliatory!

 Always look at the actual unit you’re going to be renting before agreeing to sign a lease.
 You may be able to negotiate with your landlord to be removed from the lease if the unit isn’t right for you.
 If you break your lease and move, you may still be held liable for the monetary penalties written into the law and/or your lease.
 If the unit you’re renting has repair problems, your landlord has the obligation to fix them.
 See Repairs for more information.